-Staying in touch with spacecraft after launch, such as ESA’s Mars Express and Rosetta, needs sophisticated communication systems, including 'high-gain' and 'low-gain' antennas.
+Staying in touch with spacecraft after launch, such as Cassini-Huygens or ESA’s Mars Express, needs sophisticated communication systems, including 'high-gain' and 'low-gain' antennas.

 Technical terms like these can sound fearsome, but they are easily explained.